khalid-hussain/shaheen/chap9.md

 Abu Abdullah looked towards the soldiers and said remorsefully, "Take him away."

-Moosa raised his head.
+Musa raised his head.
 He was standing between the bare swords of the soldiers and the chiefs who, so far, had doubted Abu Abdullah's steadfastness, had also drawn out their swords.

-Moosa, whose thundering voice would unleash tremors in the walls of Hispania, was gaping at Abu Abdullah in a state of shock.
+Musa, whose thundering voice would unleash tremors in the walls of Hispania, was gaping at Abu Abdullah in a state of shock.
 The mujahid of Granada's tongue had gone mute.

 Abu Abdullah could not bear the sight.
 He looked the other way and shouted, "Take him away."
 However, his voice resonated more grief than anger.

-Moosa walked in front of the soldiers without uttering a word while Abu Abdullah entered the other room wiping his eyes with his handkerchief.
+Musa walked in front of the soldiers without uttering a word while Abu Abdullah entered the other room wiping his eyes with his handkerchief.
 Abu Dawood said to the chiefs, "Please stay here.
 I will be right back."